 - Cat and dog treats or other pet foods and cleaning supplies (we have a fish tank, so I buy x amount of food yearly)

 Although budgeting, in general, can help reduce financial stress using budget categories that are reflective of your budget list is better.

-Just remember if it’s a one-time expense add that into your monthly projected expenses.
-If not and you will pay for it monthly then factor that into your budget category.
+Just remember, if it’s a one-time expense, add that into your monthly costs projected.
+If not, you will pay for it monthly, then factor it into your budget category.

-Discussion: Have you noticed that the way you budget today is advancing compared to when you began?
+Discussion: Have you noticed how your budget today is advancing compared to when you began?
 Share your thoughts and comments below.